Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 As I said, this sewing machine isn’t perfect.
 Here are a few reasons why.

-- Front-load bobbin is more difficult to learn
+- A front-load bobbin is more difficult to learn.

 - Despite automatic buttonhole, it doesn’t stop automatically